 Hi Dr. stock,

-Correct me if I am wrong, as I don’t know much about the accounting treatment of subsidiary companies in income statement.
-I think consolidated income statement is prepared with only 51% of figures of subsidiaries.
+Correct me if I am wrong, as I don’t know much about the accounting treatment of subsidiary companies in the income statement.
+I think the consolidated income statement is prepared with only 51% of figures of subsidiaries.

 Thanks for your inputs!

-You are right that in case market notices that promoters are using the listed company as a means to further their personal interests, at the cost of public shareholders, then market gives it lower multiple or P/E ratio.
+You are right that in case market notices that promoters are using the listed company as a means to further their personal interests, at the cost of public shareholders, then the market gives it lower multiple or P/E ratio.

-You are right that according to current accounting rules, a company needs to consolidate all assets, liabilities, revenue etc. for entities where it has majority shareholding.
+You are right that according to current accounting rules, a company needs to consolidate all assets, liabilities, revenue etc. for entities where it has a majority shareholding.